• Skip to primary navigation

 Subscribe to my newsletter, and follow along on Facebook, Instagram, and Pinterest for the latest updates.

-This post was updated in 2024 to include new photos, revised text, and more tips.
+This post was updated in 2024 and 25 to include new photos, revised text, and more tips.
 The recipe has been updated to make half of the original recipe with the added instruction of rolling the charoset balls in chopped nuts.

 Recipe